Your Human Worth

 What this is not

-• Not an argument against achievement, excellence, or ambition.
+• Not an argument against ambition or excellence.

-• Not a romantic story that glorifies sacrifice and struggle for its own sake.
+• Not a romantic story that glorifies struggle.

-• Not a quick-fix formula for feeling better about everything overnight.
+• Not a quick-fix formula for feeling better overnight.

-Your Human Worth starts from the assumption that your life already contains real value.
-The work is to see it more clearly, not to manufacture it from scratch.
+It starts from the assumption that your life already contains real value.
+The work is to see it more clearly.

 • Language for the parts of worth that resist simple measurement.

-• A slow framework you can keep coming back to as seasons change.
+• Reflection prompts you can return to as seasons change.

 An approach that respects real life

-Your Human Worth is not about ignoring metrics or pretending they do not shape our world.
+This work is not about ignoring metrics or pretending they do not shape our world.
 It is about holding them in context.
-The work here moves carefully between reflection and practice, so that whatever you discover can sit inside your actual responsibilities, not outside of them.
+The approach moves carefully between reflection and practice so that whatever you discover can sit inside your actual responsibilities, not outside of them.

-• Offering gentle, grounded ways of seeing yourself that do not depend on performance.
+Discover grounded ways of seeing yourself that do not depend on output.

 Joining the list means you will receive: